Priyanshumishra77/priyanshu.github.io/_pages/cv.md

-Project4: CVA6 (Ariane core) Verification
+Project: CVA6 (Ariane core) Verification
 Description: This project involves the study and verification of micro-architectural details of a RISCV processor (CVA6 core).
 Roles & Responsibilities:
 Understanding the CVA6 architecture and microarchitecture.